celestiaorg/CIPs/cips/cip-blob-verified-signer.md

 ![Diagram of V2 Share Format](../assets/cip-blob-verified-signer/blob-v2-share-format.svg)

-Blobs with an empty `signer` string would remain encoded using the v1 format.
 Note that in this diagram it is the `Info Byte` that contains the share version.
 Not to be confused with the namespace version.

+Blobs with an empty `signer` string would remain encoded using the v1 format.
+A transaction specifying a share version of 2 and an empty signer field would be rejected.
+Equally so, specifying a share version of 1 and a non empty signer field would be rejected.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.